farooqkz/OxygenCapsule/README.md

 ```

 ## Usage
- - Craft an Empty Capsule and a Capsule filler.
+ - Craft an Empty Capsule and an Oxygen compressor.
  - Put the Empty Capsule in Capsule filler, after 10 seconds it will turn to
    half capsule and after another 10 seconds, you will have a full Capsule.
  - Go deep underwater, each time you use it, it will increase your breath by